Re-Entry Resources

 Additional Re-Entry Resources

-• Reverse Culture Shock and Re-Entry This piece from the Study Abroad Blog offers some helpful strategies for returned study abroad students to deal with the challenges of reverse culture shock.
+- Reverse Culture Shock: What it is and How to Respond This piece from Diversity Abroad offers some helpful strategies for returned study abroad students to deal with the challenges of reverse culture shock.